n3m6/staking-blockchain/README.md

-# A Proof-of-Stake Blockchain written in typescript
+# A Proof-of-Stake Blockchain written in Typescript

 Work in progress.